The Avenging Eagle

 This film is released in DVD by Dragon Dynasty in the United States.
-This release has about 1 minute and 27 sections of missing footage of the final fight scene.
+This release has about 1 minute and 27 seconds of missing footage of the final fight scene.
 It is believed that the original source for this footage was damaged and was cut from the final release.
 It was announced in July 2013 that there have been plans for a remake to start shooting in 2014 with collaboration between Celestial Pictures and The Weinstein Company.

 Plot

 Eagle Chief Yoh Xi-Hung (Ku Feng) is the leader of a group of bandits called the Iron Boat Clan.
 He recruits and raises orphans to be his personal army of ruthless killers -he calls his recruits "Eagles.".
 One such orphan, indoctrinated by Yoh Xi-Hung, is Chik Ming-sing (Ti Lung).
 In a series of reflections, we find that Chik was an orphan that was sold to the Iron Boat Clan at the age of seven; he soon becomes one of Chief Yoh's top killers as he relishes engaging opponents in combat whenever the bandits go on a raid.
 However, after one particularly rough heist, Chik is badly wounded in a solo fight with Golden Spear Tao De-biu.
 He escapes into the nearby woods and manages to hide his silver plaque among the fallen leaves just before falling unconscious- thus concealing his membership in the Iron Boat Clan.
 Chik is later found by a stranger and nursed back to health by his kind family.
 It is later revealed that this stranger is a police chief -Wang An- a sworn enemy of Yoh Xi-Hung and a target for termination.
 While recovering, Chik starts having second thoughts about his criminal lifestyle; he begins to realize that there is an alternative to his violent, murderous lifestyle.
 He learns that he can live a peaceful, nonviolent way of life with a wife and family if he so chooses.

 In the present time, we learn that Chik is running from the Iron Boat Clan, following the death of Wang An- who saved him in the woods.
 As a result of the kindness he received from Wang An and his family, Chik betrays Yoh Xi-Hung and departs from the clan.
 Meanwhile, Yoh has ordered that Chik be found and brought back for punishment.
 Chik meets up with a stranger while on the run.
 The stranger, Cheuk Yi-fan (Alexander Fu), secretly carries hidden wrist knives and is obsessed with hunting down his enemies to revenge the murder of his wife and family at the hands of the Iron Boat Clan.
 Chik Ming-sing is suspicious of the mysterious Cheuk, even when Cheuk does not hesitate to help him kill the other Eagle Clan members who are chasing him for leaving the bandit clan.